Playwrights Unit

 Facilitator

-Merlin Simard (she/they/iel/elle) is a performer, playwright, dramaturge, and screenwriter originally from Tio’tiá:ke/Mooniyang (Montréal), now based in Tsí Tkarón:to (Toronto).
-As a performer, Merlin has worked with Factory Theatre, Stratford, Crow’s, Outside The March, Buddies In Bad Times, Talk is Free, Toronto Dance Theatre, and many more.
+Merlin Simard (she/elle) is a performer, playwright, dramaturge, and screenwriter originally from Tiohtiá:ke (Montréal), now based in Tkarón:to (Toronto).
+As a performer, Merlin has worked with Factory Theatre, Crow’s, Outside The March, Buddies In Bad Times, Talk is Free, Toronto Dance Theatre, Studio 180 Théâtre Français de Toronto, and many other theatre companies across Canada.
 She has also acted on Grand Army (Netflix) and This Life (CBC), as well as in the short film Poils Anyways (Fittonia Inc.), which she also wrote.
-Her artistic practice focuses on themes of access, gender euphoria, technology, and multilingual performance.
-Merlin is currently developing several projects spanning across theatre, TV, and VR in both English and French. <3 @hussy4hussy | merlinsimard.com
+Merlin is currently the associate dramaturge at Theatre Passe Muraille and is developing several projects spanning across theatre, TV, and VR in both English and French.
+Her practice focuses on themes of access, gender euphoria, technology, and multilingual performance. @hussy4hussy | merlinsimard.com

 Commitment